isomerpages/govtech-stp/_reciprocal-green-lane/00a-rgl-requirements-and-process.md

 permalink: /rgl/requirements-and-process
 ---

-The Reciprocal Green Lane (RGL) facilitates short-term essential business and official travel between countries/regions.
+The Reciprocal Green Lane (RGL) facilitates short-term essential business and official travel between Singapore and another country/region.

 The SafeTravel Pass is a mandatory document for in-bound travellers for short-term essential business and official travel using the RGL.